turingschool/curriculum/source/topics/devops/backing_up_and_restoring_a_database.markdown

 Let's use `pg_dump` to get all your database data into a file.

 {% terminal %}
-$ pg_dump -F t db/development > development_backup.tar
+$ pg_dump -F t storedom_development > development_backup.tar
 {% endterminal %}

 * `-F` configures the file format of the dump file.
 It can be a tar (t), plain (p) or custom (c).
 * `-U` configures the username.
 In this case, our database doesn't have any.
 * `-h` specifies the host name of the machine on which the server is running.
+When not specified, it connects to localhost.
 * `-p` specifies the TCP port or local socket file extension on which the server is listening for connections.
+If not specified, it will use the default, which for most purposes will work.

+After the options, we need to specify which database we want to back up.
+In this case, it is `db/development`.
+The `>` means pipe the output into the specified file.
+If you don't do that it will output to `STDOUT`, which usually isn't what you want.

-After you run the command, you will be able to see a `development_backup.tar` in your directory.
-That file contains your database data.
+After you run the command, you will be able to see a `development_backup.tar` file in your directory.
+This file contains your database data.

 ## Dropping the database